BarRaider/streamdeck-windowsmover/README.md

 **Author's website and contact information:** [https://barraider.github.io](https://barraider.github.io)

-## New in v1.6
+## New in v1.8
-- Plugin will fill coordinates  with where the windows is currently located (and also height/width of window)
-- Supports Minimizing/Maximizing windows
-- Option to remove the screen's "Friendly name" in cases where you have multiple monitors of the same kind.
+- `Auto Retry` feature will attempt to retry moving the window if the process is not yet loaded
+- `Make Topmost `feature will attempt to make the window pop up to the front of the screen
+- `Location Filter` allows to filter processes to a specific directory
+- `Title Filter` allows to filter out processes that don't have certain words in the window title. **Note:** Chrome/Firefox act weird and the titles change based on the current open tab (your mileage may vary)

 ## Features
 - Multi-Screen support, move applications across multiple screens
 - Change location and size of application window
 - Supported in multi-action, one click can rearrange multiple applications
+- Plugin will fill coordinates  with where the windows is currently located (and also height/width of window)
+- Supports Minimizing/Maximizing windows
+- Option to remove the screen's "Friendly name" in cases where you have multiple monitors of the same kind.

 ### Download